Stratford on Avon Railway: Connecting the branches

 There were now two Stratford branches approaching the town from opposite directions, and there was a gap between them.
 On 24 July 1861 the line was extended from the Oxford, Worcester and Wolverhampton Railway's (OW&WR's) temporary terminus to a junction with the Stratford on Avon railway.
 The link was made by the Stratford-on-Avon Railway.
 At first the connecting line used the OW&WR station, which was temporary, and by-passed the original Stratford-on-Avon Railway terminal at Birmingham Road; trains may have reversed into it from the connecting line.
 Through trains started running between Leamington, Worcester and Malvern from 1 August 1861.

 New Stratford station

-A new Stratford-on-Avon joint station was opened on 1 January 1863, used by the Great Western Rail (GWR) and the Oxford, Worcester and Wolverhampton Railway.
+A new Stratford-on-Avon joint station was opened on 1 January 1863, used by the Great Western Railway (GWR) and the Oxford, Worcester and Wolverhampton Railway.
 The original Stratford on Avon Railway (SoAR) terminal became a goods depot from the same day.
 The new station was Italianate in design with a hipped, overhanging roof in Brunel's early style.
 Also on the same day broad gauge operation on the GWR lines was discontinued, although the broad gauge rails remained in situ on the branch for six years.